tomanistor/osprey/README.md

 ## License

-This theme is released under the Apache 2.0 license.
+This theme is released under the Apache 2.0 license, just like its predecessor.
 For more information read the [license](https://github.com/kdevo/osprey-delight/blob/master/LICENSE.md).